 *Incidentally, the kosher and halal slaughter performed by Jews and Muslims is highly unethical not just because of the way it's done, but because in essence it is sacrificial (performed in the name of God).
 The worst excuse for halal killing I've heard is just that it's wrong to eat an animal unless it has been religiously killed and blessed.
 Surely, if it's wrong to eat meat, it's wrong - full stop.
 The idea that blessing it or offering it to a god makes it right is an obscenity of the most pitiful kind, and those who speak this way merely expose the decadence of their god and confirm the superiority of human values over religious values.
 This is not, of course, an argument that it is wrong to eat meat!
 Look elsewhere for that!
 But for those with concerns about consuming halal products, go to this facebook site and see these videos.

 The best that can be said about Hinduism is that it is a remarkably colourful, elaborate fairytale; the worst, that it excuses death and misery on a scale unprecedented throughout the world.
+Historically, the worst practice of the religion was Sati, the customary burning of a widow, whist still alive, on her husband's funeral pyre - thankfully now obsolete.
 The gaudy outward show of Hinduism’s festivities belies an evil interior the like of which can be found in no other major religion.
-Hinduism is so deeply engraved into the lives of its more than 1 billion followers that the possibilty of modernising it, let alone eradicating it, is unthinkable.
+Although some of its more abominable practices are officially forbidden, Hindu culture is so deeply engraved into the lives of its more than 1 billion followers that the possibilty of further modernising it seems remote.
 As I have remarked elsewhere, Hindus would rather spend their time and money on temple-building, pilgrimages and glamorous religious celebrations than on schools, hospitals and feeding and housing the poor - to some extent unsurprisingly, since most of them are themselves poor and uneducated.
 Politically speaking, the saving grace of Hinduism is that most (but certainly not all) of its followers are peaceful, tolerant and utterly acquiescent, qualities undoubtedly treasured and encouraged by the Indian government despite the damping effect of religion on the country's prosperity.

 Aside from this barbarity, some other stories coming out of India are as horrific as any I've heard.
 Although considered one of the more peaceful religions, clearly Hinduism too has its violent extremists, amongst whom may be counted politicians, police, doctors and members of the judiciary.
 Admittedly most of this belligerence is "defensive", particularly in countercheck to what is perceived as the greater menace of Islam, but this hardly excuses it.
 While the religion has a colourful lighter side missing from most other faiths, its devotees tend to be more deeply immersed in bizarre superstitious nonsense, reinforced by the outright fakery of certain gurus (now largely exposed by the determined efforts of Indian humanists).
 Certain aspects of Hinduism continue to attract unwary new-age westerners seeking "spiritual enlightenment", smilingly wafted out to them by bearded maharishis muttering meaningless mantras in return for triple-digit green notes.
 I am blissfully ignorant of the blissful condition thus attained.